mghpcc-projects/ceph-simple-test/README.md

 # Lessons so far trying ceph-ansible

 Another possible approach is ceph-ansible - https://github.com/ceph/ceph-ansible.
 This is an important go to location for production Ceph deployments.
-For learning the ceph-ansible system is quite complicated.
+For learning, the ceph-ansible system is quite complicated.
 There are many YAML configuration files, only a few of which need site settings.
 The documentation at http://docs.ceph.com/ceph-ansible/master/ is relatively sparse.